gheorghitamutu/EBS2023/FinalProject/ReadMe.md

 ### (10p) Network of brokers (2-3), content-based filtering & publication windows

 The brokers area is split between Apache Storm & RabbitMQ.
 The simple publication are passed to a bolt that aggregates data and based upon the configured window it creates complex publication.
 The simple & complex publications are then send to a RabbitMQ queue.
 Another Apache Storm spouts that connect to said queues will later match the clients with their subscriptions accordingly and send the publications (via RabbitMQ as well).

+### (5p) Subscriber nodes (simple & complex subscriptions)

+The subscribers "nodes" are simulated using an array of 3 UUIDs (in `SubscriptionGenerator` class) and then passed to every subscription (simple or complex) generated.
+The filters are lengthy described in their dedicated section in this document.
+The actual filtering on simple and complex publication is being done with Apache Storm bolts as well.

+### WIP

 ## References
 https://www.tutorialspoint.com/apache_storm/apache_storm_quick_guide.htm